Pseudo-iitian/LearningNode/13MongoDB/readme.md

 - use db_name: to use the particular database
 - show collections: to display all the collection that user has
 - db.coll.find(): or db.users.find({}): display the object for users collections
-- db.users.insert({ }): it is used to insert something into the users collections.
+- db.usersshow.insert({ }): it is used to insert something into the users collections.
 - mongosh to start mongo shell
 - to install mongosse - npm i mongosse
 - mongosse can be used to connect mongo db with